hn/seagate-blackarmor-nas/README.md

 which is not compiled until the system installation is complete.
 More details [here](#NAS-440-patch-details).
 However, all four hard drive slots are usable after installation.

+If you want to run a RAID across all four drives, you can create it as a degraded array on slots 3 and 4 during installation and add the disks from slots 1 and 2 afterwards, once the driver is in place.

-In principle, it would be possible to patch the kernel before the initial installation and thus make hard drive slots 1 and 2 usable during installation, but this would go beyond the scope of this project.
+In principle, it would be possible to patch the kernel before the initial installation and thus make hard drive slots 1 and 2 directly usable during installation, but this would go beyond the scope of this project.

 ### Prerequisites